oatlog/oatlog/doc/report/main.typ

 capabilities.
 @chapter_evaluation follows by evaluating Oatlog through its test suite and benchmarks.
 @chapter_conclusion discusses future work, both algorithmic and constant factor performance improvements.

-== Contributions

-#TODO[is this needed?]

-Our main contribution is a independently implemented egglog compatible e-graph engine that outperforms egglog.

 = Background <chapter_background>